Kuromesi/landscape-mobile/lib/gif_view/README.md

-This is a copy from https://github.com/RafaelBarbosatec/gif_view and modified by @KuromesiKuromesi.
+This is a copy from https://github.com/RafaelBarbosatec/gif_view and modified by @Kuromesi.